Film Set Decorator

 How do you best recommend preparing to be a set decorator while in high school?
 Are there any specific art classes I should take?
 Also, what colleges do you recommend along with specific classes?

-Asked by Lillee about 10 years ago
+Asked by Lillee over 10 years ago

 I studied at UCLA's Film/TV program and while I did not receive formal training in art department during school, my mentor on the other hand got her start in stage design at her local community college.
 If you have a community college in your city, I would start by looking up their classes and seeing what they offer.
 I would also check out as many books as you can from the library about design movements and furniture.
 Learn to identify a Le Corbusier or an Eames piece of furniture or what the difference is between a day bed and a chaise.
 All those little tidbits will come in use right away if you can memorize them.